Ferris graduates communicate effectively with others in a variety of different settings.

 New student learning outcomes (FLOs) have been defined for all eight Core Competencies and a comprehensive assessment plan has been created to evaluate student proficiency in these key skills.

-Please take some time to look over these new materials and provide some feedback to the General Education Coordinator.
+Please take some time to look over these new materials and provide some feedback to the General Education Director.
 Your input is greatly appreciated.